 The role of Council staff is to coordinate, monitor, and document the STAR process to ensure compliance with these TOR.
 Council staff will also provide STATs with tables of fishery regulatory history and time series of management performance (e.g., ABCs and ACLs) as well as the appropriate database references.
 This should include the major management measures likely to have impacted selectivity and retention parameters or informed time blocking to address changes in regulations.
+Documentation of regulatory histories for stock assessments by Council staff is to be developed in consultation with the States.
+The PFMC and Pacific States Marine Fisheries Commission will maintain the regulatory history database that can be queried for management actions at the relevant spatial scale for each stock.

-Council staff coordinates with the STAR panel chair and NMFS (the POC in the case of groundfish; a designated SWFSC staff member for CPS) in a pre-review of assessment documents, to assure they are complete.
+Council staff coordinate with the STAR panel chair and NMFS (the POC in the case of groundfish; a designated SWFSC staff member for CPS) in a pre-review of assessment documents, to assure they are complete.
 If an assessment document is not in compliance with the TOR, Council staff returns the assessment document to the STAT with a list of deficiencies, a notice that the deadline has expired, or both.
-Council staff also coordinates with the STAR panel chair, STAT, and NMFS in a post-STAR review of the revised assessment document for consistency with the TOR.
+Council staff also coordinate with the STAR panel Chair, STAT, and NMFS in a post-STAR review of the revised assessment document for consistency with the TOR.
 When inconsistencies are identified, the STAT is requested to make appropriate revisions in time for briefing book deadlines.

-Council staff attends and monitors all STAR panel meetings to ensure continuity and adherence to the TOR and the independent review requirements of Council Operating Procedure 4.
-If inconsistencies with the TOR occur during STAR panel meetings, Council staff coordinates with the STAR panel chair to develop solutions to correct the inconsistencies.
+Council staff attend and monitor all STAR panel meetings to ensure continuity and adherence to the TOR and the independent review requirements of Council Operating Procedure 4.
+If inconsistencies with the TOR occur during STAR panel meetings, Council staff coordinate with the STAR panel chair to develop solutions to correct the inconsistencies.
 Council staff serves as an advisor to the STAT and STAR panel but does not serve as a member of the STAR panel.
 Council staff also attends and monitors the SSC review of stock assessments to ensure compliance with the TOR.